RedPitaya/RedPitaya/doc/quickStart/needs.rst

    Access to the internet is required only when:

    * upgrading Red Pitaya OS,
-   * installing applications from the marketplace,
+   * installing applications from the marketplace.